 Overheating is an issue that affects most devices, and Samsung Galaxy S8 is not immune to this problem.
-The phone is one of the most powerful models to date and it is understood that it can be overheated.
-If your Samsung Galaxy S8 getting hot do not panic.
+The phone is one of the most influential models to date, and it is understood that it can be overheated.
+If your Samsung Galaxy S8 is getting hot, do not panic.
 Overheating on Samsung Galaxy S8 can be a result of prolonged use.
-You can avoid this by practicing simple principles such as refraining from using your phone while it is charging.
+You can avoid this by practicing simple principles such as refraining from using your phone while charging.
 This article will look at how to fix Samsung Galaxy S8 overheating.

 See also: How to fix Samsung S8 slow charging